logigearcorp/docs.testarchitect.com/content/user-guide/support/frequently-asked-questions/how-to-handle-a-single-controller-failure-in-serial-synchronous-testing/_index.md

 This depends upon the error handling actions set by the test module.
 Options for the [on error](/TA_Automation/Topics/bia_on_error.html) action include continue, exit action, or exit test case.
 The action [on error action](/TA_Automation/Topics/bia_on_error_action.html) allows for more user-customized error handling to be taken.
 These actions apply to conventional as well as synchronous tests.

-under VMWare or MS Hyper-V, and/or remotely install the TA software and license?
-Can this be part of the INITIAL section for a test module?](/TA_FAQ/Topics/faq.can_ta_spin_up_virtual_machines.html)